eibex/reaction-light/README.md

 - `rl!new` starts the creation process for a new reaction role message.
 Check [below](#example) for an example.
 - `rl!edit` edits an existing reaction role message or provides instructions on how to do so if no arguments are passed.
 - `rl!rm-embed` suppresses the embed of an existing reaction-role message or provides instructions on how to do so if no arguments are passed.
+- `rl!admin` adds the mentioned role or role id to the admin list, allowing members with a certain role to use the bot commands.
+Requires administrator permissions on the server.
+- `rl!rm-admin` removes the mentioned role or role id from the admin list, preventing members with a certain role from using the bot commands.
+Requires administrator permissions on the server.
 - `rl!kill` shuts down the bot.
 - `rl!systemchannel` updates the system channel where the bot sends errors and update notifications.
 - `rl!restart` restarts the bot.